DecentralizeJustice/MultisigCryptoDesktop/README.md

 # Multi-Sig-Crypto

-Mutli-Sig-Crypto allows web wallets to be used securely in a decentralized manner using a combination of paper wallets, cellphones, and computers.
+Mutli-Sig-Crypto is a web wallet that is secured through decentralized methods using a combination of paper wallets, cellphones, and computers along with browser side Javascript.

 ## How It Works
-Multi-Sig-Crypto allows for several approaches to using web wallets securely, but here we will outline one example that demonstrates the underlying principles of our project.
+Multi-Sig-Crypto allows for several approaches to using web wallets securely, but here we will outline one example that demonstrates the underlying principles of our project:

 <img src="readMeArt/art/howInfo1.png" width="100%" height="900">

+Matt creates his keys on several devices, and this method is so secure that he can safely use a public printer and computer to print his wallet.

 ## Advantages
 - Decentralized Protection